mckabue/mckabue/README.md

 ## 🎓 Education

-- MSc in Data Science and Analytics, Strathmore University, Kenya
+- MSc in Data Science and Analytics, Strathmore University
-- BSc in Software Engineering, Kisii University, Kenya
+- BSc in Software Engineering, Kisii University

 ---